 (Pocket-lint) - Video streaming dongles have been successful partly because they provide a cheap and cheerful way to turn a dumb TV into a smart one.
 The Chromecast Ultra, Roku Express and original Amazon Fire TV Stick are often adopted because they are easy, mostly invisible options to add apps and online services to televisions that didn't have the capability themselves.

-However, almost every TV sold these days is equally capable of accessing Netflix, Amazon Video, BBC iPlayer and the many other streaming platforms, without the need for an external device.
-So, for any media streamer to be attractive today, let alone a lower-spec'ed dongle, it needs a differentiator: a feature that stands it apart.
-Something like, say, Alexa support.
+However, almost every TV sold these days is equally capable of accessing Netflix, Amazon Video, and the many other streaming platforms, without the need for an external device.
+So, for any media streamer to be attractive today, let alone a lower-specced dongle, it needs a differentiator: a feature that stands it apart.
+Something like, say, Alexa voice control support.

-That's exactly what you get with the new version of the Amazon Fire TV Stick.
+That's exactly what you get with the Amazon Fire TV Stick.
 It's a media streaming device with the benefits of Alexa voice recognition and interactivity included for good measure.
 It is, in essence, an Amazon Echo for your telly.
 But is it any good?

 - Built-in Alexa voice-control

 - Connects via HDMI

 Amazon's virtual assistant has been taking over the world in recent years, with many third-party products supporting Alexa either directly, by offering voice control, or indirectly, by performing smart home functions such as turning the lights on or off (at your request, not randomly).